BartlettJE/RM1_Resources/docs/03-AIS-01-stage1.md

 ## General information

-- The stage one report sets out the introduction (background research, rationale for your study) and planned methods.
+- The group stage one report sets out the introduction (background research, rationale for your study) and planned methods.
 The general topic for your report is on self-regulated learning.

 - The deadline is **November 10th 2023**.